kabiiQ/FBK/README.md

 # Add FBK to your Discord server

-FBK is now available for invite and public use as of December 2020.
-I have not done any sort of advertising yet, but feel free to use it or share it.
+FBK is now available for invite and public use, I have not done any sort of advertising yet, but feel free to use it or share it.

 #### [Invite link granting permissions necessary for ALL bot features](https://discord.com/oauth2/authorize?client_id=314672047718531072&permissions=288681168&scope=applications.commands%20bot)